rancher/rke2-docs/docs/advanced.md

 ```
 You should see the value `pre-installed`.
 If you see `true`, the drivers were not correctly installed.
 If the [pre-requirements](#host-os-requirements) were correct, it is possible that you forgot to reboot the node after installing all packages.

-You can also check other driver laberls with:
+You can also check other driver labels with:
 ```
 kubectl get node $NODENAME -o jsonpath='{.metadata.labels}' | jq | grep "nvidia.com"
 ```